WKU-SRA/.github/profile/README.md

 # WKU-SRA

-Hi there 👋, Welcome to the WKU-SRA GitHub repository!
-We are a group of innovators passionate about science and technology.
-Here, you'll find our projects, resources, and community contributions.
+Welcome to the WKU-SRA GitHub repository!
+We are a team of innovators dedicated to advancing science and technology.
+Here, you'll find our projects, resources, and contributions from our community.

 ## Our Projects

-A comprehensive wiki that includes all our technical documentation and resources.
+Explore our comprehensive wiki featuring technical documentation, articles, and resources created by our team or sourced from the web.

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=WKU-SRA&repo=WKU-WIKI)](https://github.com/WKU-SRA/WKU-WIKI)

-The source code for our organization's official website.
-Contributions and improvements are welcome!
+Check out the source code for our official website.
+We welcome contributions and improvements!

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=WKU-SRA&repo=WKU-SRA-Website)](https://github.com/WKU-SRA/WKU-SRA-Website)